MH-Imran/cybersecurity-journey/windows-event-logs/README.md

-# Windows Event Logs
+# Windows Event Logs (Practice Notes)

-This folder contains my hands-on notes and observations while learning how to analyze Windows event logs from a SOC analyst’s perspective.

-After completing the TryHackMe Pre-Security path, I started focusing on Windows logs because most real SOC alerts are built on Windows telemetry.
-The goal here is to understand how activity is recorded and how analysts use logs to investigate suspicious behavior.
+This folder is where I’m saving my Windows event log practice notes as I learn SOC-style investigation.

+I’m not trying to write perfect documentation here.
+The goal is to keep honest notes from real log review sessions and slowly get better at answering questions like:
+- Who did what?
+- When did it happen?
+- What process started it?
+- Does it look normal or suspicious?

+Most of my focus right now is on the **Security** log, and I’m learning how to read common events with context instead of memorizing random IDs.

+---

+## Files in this folder

+- **windows-event-logs-day1.md**
+  First session with Event Viewer.
+Focused on getting comfortable with Security/System logs and spotting basic logon activity.

+- **windows-event-logs-day2.md**
+  Focused on **process creation (Event ID 4688)** and what details Windows records (process name, creator, SYSTEM context, etc.).

+- **windows-event-logs-day3.md**
+  Focused on **successful logon (Event ID 4624)**.
+Also fixed a mistake in my notes (I labeled a success event as “failed” at first), which helped me learn to trust the Event ID and keywords.

+---

-## What I am focusing on
+## What I’m focusing on (for now)
-At this stage, I’m keeping things simple and practical.
-My focus includes:
-- Security and System logs
-- Authentication events (successful and failed logins)
-- Process and service-related events
-- Understanding what “normal” activity looks like

-I’m not trying to memorize every event ID — I’m learning how to read logs with context.

-## How these notes are used
-Each file usually represents a single practice session.
-In the notes, I record:
-- Which logs I looked at
-- Which event IDs stood out
+- Event IDs: **4624, 4625, 4688** (and basic service-related events)
-- What felt normal vs unusual
+- “Normal vs suspicious” patterns
-- Why a SOC analyst might care about those events

-The explanations are written in my own words and may change as my understanding improves.

-## Why this matters for SOC work
-Windows event logs are one of the main data sources used in SIEM platforms.
-Learning where alerts come from and what they actually mean is an important step toward effective alert triage and incident investigation.
+- Reading logs using **Event Viewer** first (PowerShell comes next)

+---

 ## What’s next
-As I progress, I plan to:
+As I continue, I plan to:
+- Generate my own test events (failed logins, new process runs) and capture them in logs
-- Use PowerShell more for log analysis
+- Practice PowerShell filtering for faster log review
-- Connect Windows events to MITRE ATT&CK techniques
+- Connect Windows events to **MITRE ATT&CK** techniques later, once my basics are solid
-- Correlate logs with network traffic
-- Apply this knowledge in SOC-style labs

 Learning in progress.